h-rathod/AI-Predictive-Maintenance-ML-Backend/RUNNING.md

 - Set the sensor data collection to run every **5.5 seconds**
 - The prediction pipeline runs every **60 seconds** by default

-This ensures each inference run processes 11 completely new data points (exactly matching the RUL model's expected sequence length).
+This ensures each inference run processes a sufficient number of new data points for accurate predictions.

 ### 2. Custom Scheduling Rate